chilli0i0/628Groupwork2-1/Code/Lixia Yi/WorkLog.md

 **Lexicon**: Extracted all the words with sentiment scores unequal to 0 (either pos or neg) as `SentiNetLexicon.txt`.
 Combined with the `vader_lexicon.txt`, they could be used as a reference for establishing the bag of words.

+**Other_Lang** as a info source is alluring, however, doing a chi-square test shows that they do not differ significantly in the stars.

+	Pearson's Chi-squared test

+    data:  stars and other_stars
+    X-squared = 20, df = 16, p-value = 0.2202

+-----------a-n-o-t-h-e-r--t-e-s-t-----------

+	Pearson's Chi-squared test

+    data:  stars and chinese_stars
+    X-squared = 15, df = 12, p-value = 0.2414

+**Vader**

+Quote: "Manually creating and validating such lists of opinion-bearing features, while being among the most robust methods for generating reliable sentiment lexicons, is also one of the most time-consuming.
+For this reason, much of the applied research leveraging sentiment analysis relies heavily on preexisting manually constructed lexicons."